Longitudinal collective modes in relativistic asymmetric magnetized nuclear matter within the covariant Vlasov approach: Dispersion relation matrix elements for longitudinal modes

 \section{Dispersion relation matrix elements for longitudinal modes}

 In this appendix, the explicit expressions for the entries of the matrix associated with the longitudinal collective modes Eq.~(\ref{det}) are shown.
-These matrix elements follow from substituting the field fluctuations in Eqs.~(\ref{displongi},\ref{displongisca}) and then obtaining an expression in terms of the particle and scalar densities.
-From the Euler-Lagrangian equations Eqs.~(\ref{mesonlag}), one easily obtains the following equations for the deviations of the equilibrium of the fields, Eq.~(\ref{smalldev}), in the mean-field approximation: { { }} where $\tau_{j}=\pm 1$ is the isospin projection for protons and neutrons, respectively, and the effective scalar mass is given by: { { }} Note that a simple Fourier transform was performed in Eqs.~(\ref{eommes}).
+These matrix elements follow from substituting the field fluctuations given by Eqs.~(\ref{eommes}) into Eqs.~(\ref{displongi},\ref{displongisca}) and then obtaining an expression in terms of the particle and scalar densities.

 To derive the dispersion relations for the longitudinal modes using Eqs.~(\ref{displongi}) and (\ref{displongisca}), it is necessary to evaluate $S_j$, defined in Eq.~(\ref{Lind}).
 This requires computing the derivative of the equilibrium distribution function, given in Eq.~(\ref{wignereq5}), as follows: { { }} with $p_F^{(j)}(n)=\sqrt{\tilde{\mu}_j^2-{M_j^{\star(0)}}^2-2eBn}$ , j=(p,e) and ($g_s=0$) for the electron.
 From Eq.~(\ref{Lind}), the latter equation, and using the property of the Bessel function, $J_m(b=0)=\delta_{m 0}$, we find: { { }} where $E_{jn}^{(0)}=\sqrt{{M^{\star (0)}_j}^2+{p_F^{(j)}}^2(n)+eBu}$ and notice that we have defined for convenience the generalized Lindhard function $L_j^{(k)}$.
 The limit $B \to $ of the present formalism is easily obtained since all the information relative to the magnetic field is contained in the generalized Lindhard function, and the latter reduces to the usual Lindhard function in the absence of a magnetic field.
 The dispersion relations are obtained using the latter equation and Eqs.~(\ref{eommes}) in Eqs.~(\ref{displongi},\ref{displongisca}), yielding:

 where